-OUR FACILITY FOR SERVICING!

-A] [ A] Brief explanation of issue:
+A] Brief explanation of issue: ---- ----------------------------- --

-- nemicals, gases, and/or materials

-.
-6 analyzed and their concentrations.
-(Must be filled in):

-•
+- B] Briefly list the application(s) for which the instrument/part was used, as well as any and all chemicals, gases, and/or materials analyzed and their concentrations.
+(Must be filled in): - C] Is there the possibility of internal or external contamination on or in this instrument/part?

-$\square$ Yes - see below $\square$ No - proceed to D.
+Yes - see below No - proceed to D.

 Please check the appropriate box.

-☐ Chemicals or Substances That Are Hazardous to Health
+Chemicals or Substances That Are Hazardous to Health

-☐ Blood, Body Fluids, (e.g. Urine, Secretions), Pathological Specimens
+Blood, Body Fluids, (e.g. Urine, Secretions), Pathological Specimens

 Regulated Medical Wastes

-☐ Infectious Substances or other Bio-Agents (e.g. Protein, Enzymes, Antibodies) ☐ Radioactive Isotopes used in the area.
+□ Infectious Substances or other Bio-Agents (e.g. Protein, Enzymes, Antibodies)

+Radioactive Isotopes used in the area.
 Detail type (ECD, Isotopic Labels, etc) and Activity in Micro Curies

-☐ Biodegradable Material That Could Become Hazardous initial carries
+Biodegradable Material That Could Become Hazardous

-☐ Other Hazards
+Other Hazards

-If any of the above boxes are checked the following statements and/or que estions must be answered.
+If any of the above boxes are checked the following statements and/or questions must be answered.

-Specifically describe where (on or in) the instrument/part there could be any residual cont surface).

-2. Provide details of these hazards.
+- 1. Specifically describe where (on or in) the instrument/part there could be any residual contamination (for example: blood spill on the surface). - 2.
+Provide details of these hazards.
 Include names, Material Safety Data Sheets (MSDS), and concentration of contaminants, where possible.

-Describe the method of decontamination used.
+3. Describe the method of decontamination used.
 Attach Procedure.

-the condition of the instrument and the statements made on this form will delay the repair proce
+D] I declare that the above information is true and complete to the best of my knowledge.
+I acknowledge that any inconsistencies between the condition of the instrument and the statements made on this form will delay the repair process.
 Authorized signature Date:

-Name (Printed)Phone nun nher:

-Company name: Fax numb
+Name (Printed) Company name: Phone number: Fax number:

 Shipping address:

 City: State/Country: Zip :

-E-mail address:
+City: E-mail address:

-11.14.4

-BEFORE item can be shipped, fax completed form to: (610) 954-0599 or e-m iall it to: repairs@gow-mac.com
+BEFORE item can be shipped, fax completed form to: (610) 954-0599 or e-mail it to: repairs@gow-mac.com

-For COW MAC Has Only Dete

-!
-For GOW-MAC Use Only: Signed: Date/
+For GOW-MAC Use Only: Signed: Date/ /

-□ Passed Safety Inspection.
-OK to proceed to Repair Dept. Chemical Safety Officer Comments: () None

-□ Failed safetyInspection.
-DO NOT proceed to Repair Dept. RMA No:
+Passed Safety Inspection.
+OK to proceed to Repair Dept. Failed safetyInspection.
+DO NOT proceed to Repair Dept. Chemical Safety Officer RMA No: Comments: () None () On Back >>>>

+BEP-005

+Health-Safety Declaration Doc - ONLINE Rev.7 1/28/2022, kj